Build an integration

-CluedIn official integrations are one size fits all integrations.
-They will generally try to ingest as much data as they can.
+CluedIn’s official integrations are designed as one-size-fits-all solutions.
+They generally attempt to ingest as much data as possible.

 CluedIn is a .NET platform.
-So you will need:
+Therefore, you will need the following:

 • .NET installed